-Rules for estimating the cost of queries to YDB via ad-hoc APIs
+How to estimate the cost of requests to YDB through ad-hoc APIs

 ReadTable

 The ReadTable operation allows you to efficiently read large ranges of data from a table.
-The request cost only depends on the amount of data read based on the rate of 128 RU per 1 MB.
-For the purpose of cost calculation, the amount is rounded up to a multiple of 1 MB.
+The request cost only depends on the amount of read data based on the rate of 128 request units (RUs) per MB.
+When calculating the cost, the amount is rounded up to a multiple of 1 MB.

 BulkUpsert

 BulkUpsert allows you to efficiently upload data to your database.
-The cost of writing a row using the BulkUpsert operation is 0.5 RU per 1 KB of written data.
-For the purpose of cost calculation, the data amount is rounded up to a multiple of 1 KB.
-The total cost of the operation is calculated as the sum of costs for all rows written, with the result rounded up to the nearest integer.
+The cost of writing a row using the BulkUpsert operation is 0.5 RUs per 1 KB of written data.
+When calculating the cost, the data amount is rounded up to a multiple of 1 KB.
+The total cost of the operation is calculated as the sum of costs for all written rows, with the result rounded up to the nearest integer.

 Cost calculation example

-Total, rounded up to the nearest integer: 4 RU
+Total, rounded up to the nearest integer: 4 RUs

 Where:

-- 1 is the rounded up size of the second row in KB.
+- 1: Size of the second row in KB, rounded up.

-- 1 is the size of the fourth row in KB.
+- 1: Size of the fourth row in KB.

 Building a secondary or vector index